• 22

 Hegel and Marx

-In Roger Crisp (ed.), The Oxford Handbook of the History of Ethics, Oxford University Press.
+In Jed Z. Buchwald & Robert Fox (eds.), The Oxford handbook of the history of physics, Oxford University Press.
 2013.

 This chapter examines the philosophies of Hegel and Marx.
 The analysis of Hegel draws upon his book, Philosophy of Right.
 It considers three controversial Hegelian ideas: dialectic, alienation, and actuality.
 The discussion of Marx's views includes his thoughts about Hegel's philosophy, capitalism, and bourgeois moral theory.